-Where applicable, School Exclusions will only take place in compliance with the rules of the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act:
+Where applicable, School Exclusions will take place in compliance with the rules of the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act:

-- 1. Out of School Suspension or Bus Suspension of 1-3 Days: Student's continuing presence would: (a) pose a threat to school safety, or (b) a disruption to other students' learning. - 2.
-Out of School Suspension 4-10 Days; Bus Suspension of 4 or More Days; Expulsion: Student's continuing presence in school would: (a) pose a safety threat to other students, staff, or members of the school community, (b) substantially disrupt, impede, or interfere with the operation of the school, and (c) appropriate and available behavioral and disciplinary interventions short of School Exclusion have been exhausted. - 3.
-45 School Day IAES: Student eligible for special education: (a) engages in a dangerous weapons or drug offense or misconduct that causes substantial bodily injury, as defined in IDEA, irrespective of whether the misconduct is related to the student's disability (administrator decision, with approval of Executive Director of Special Education and General Counsel) or (b) engages in disability related behaviors which pose an ongoing safety risk if the student were to remain in school (by order of a hearing officer).
+1. Out of School Suspension or Bus Suspension of 1-3 Days: Student's continuing presence would: (a) pose a threat to school safety, or (b) a disruption to other students' learning.

+- 2. Out of School Suspension 4-10 Days; Bus Suspension of 4 or More Days; Expulsion: Student's continuing presence in school would: (a) pose a safety threat to other students, staff, or members of the school community, (b) substantially disrupt, impede, or interfere with the operation of the school, and (c) appropriate and available behavioral and disciplinary interventions short of School Exclusion have been exhausted or no other appropriate or available interventions existed. - 1.
+Students who are Out of School suspended for more than four (4) days shall be provided appropriate and available support services during the period of their suspension. - 3.
+45 School Day IAES: Student eligible for special education: (a) engages in a dangerous weapons or drug offense or misconduct that causes substantial bodily injury, as defined in IDEA, irrespective of whether the misconduct is related to the student's disability (administrator decision, with approval of Executive Director of Special Education and General Counsel) or (b) engages in disability related behaviors which pose an ongoing safety risk if the student were to remain in school (by order of a hearing officer). - 4.
 All reasonable efforts will be made to resolve safety threats and address disruptions before determining the student's continuing presence warrants recommendation for School Exclusion.

-STATE REPORTING (ISBE AND LOCAL LAW ENFORCEMENT)
+STATE REPORTING (ISBE AND LOCAL LAW ENFORCEMENT):